babblingfish/babbling.fish/content/blog/sql-interview/index.md

   WHERE T.row_num = 5
 ```

-This query will only return the driver the fifth most trips.There are other analytical functions that are useful, so be sure to read up on some of the others.
+This query will only return the driver the fifth most trips.
+There are other analytical functions that are useful, so be sure to read up on some of the others.
 Some functions are easier to write questions for than others so keep that in mind when you decide how much effort to put into studying each.